HumanCellAtlas/table-testing/README.md

 Please open an issue or make a PR if you'd like to add ideas or start a discussion!

+Associated documents that inform this repo can be found in this [Google Drive](https://drive.google.com/drive/u/0/folders/1D___JK5hnlc5A3Qhkp5LrZgiYycvsd_2) and are linked throughout the repository.

+We meet from time to time, here are our [meeting notes](https://docs.google.com/document/d/1v0NSeML2F6JRuLrjXm7Kprh-BiamnpiODqHHpBnituY/edit), feel free to reach out and join!

 ## Goals

 - Catalog the requirements that existing or future formats may or may not satisfy